- The FDA has called teen vaping an “epidemic”

 - Look for signs including increased thirst, irritability, nosebleeds, and restlessness

 Electronic cigarettes contain nicotine just as their combustible, organic predecessors do.
-When used correctly, cigalikes serve as a useful method of nicotine replacement therapy for adult smokers who look to quit cigarettes.
+When used correctly, cigalikes serve as a useful method of nicotine replacement therapy for adult smokers who look to quit smoking cigarettes.

 The Developing Brain